cal-adapt/cae-notebooks/user-contributions/README.md

 This folder contains notebooks and projects contributed by users of the Cal-Adapt: Analytics Engine.
 We welcome and appreciate community contributions that demonstrate innovative uses of climate data and analytics.

-> [Important Notes]
+> [!NOTE]
-> **Please note:** While we are happy to host this contributed code, the notebooks and projects in this folder have not been vetted by the Cal-Adapt: Analytics Engine team for best practices, coding standards, and adherance to Cal-Adapt: Analytics Engine guidance.
+> While we are happy to host this contributed code, the notebooks and projects in this folder have not been vetted by the Cal-Adapt: Analytics Engine team for best practices, coding standards, and adherance to Cal-Adapt: Analytics Engine guidance.

 ## Contributing